 Applications MUST be sent by email to firstname.lastname@example.org due to the COVID-19 pandemic, regular mail is not able to be regularly checked.

 Please also provide a copy of your application to your ART provider, or submit it to the Patient Review Panel through your ART provider. .

 After the Panel receives an application

-When the Panel receives your application, it will notify you of the hearing date.
+After the Panel receives your application, it will notify you of the hearing date.